Exawind/nalu-wind/docs/source/user/nalu_run/nalu_inp.rst

       other realms.
 In this context, it acts as an *output* realm.

-  Inclusion of an input/output realm will require the user to provide the additional :inpfile:`transfers` section in the Nalu input file that defines the solution fields that are transferred between the realms.
+  Inclusion of an input/output realm will require the user to provide the additional :inpfile:`transfers` section in the Nalu-Wind input file that defines the solution fields that are transferred between the realms.
 See :ref:`nalu_inp_realm` for detailed documentation on all Realm options.

 **Linear Solvers**

-  This section configures the solvers and preconditioners used to solve the resulting linear system of equations within Nalu.
+  This section configures the solvers and preconditioners used to solve the resulting linear system of equations within Nalu-Wind.
 The linear system convergence tolerance and other controls are set here and can be used with multiple systems across different realms.
 See :ref:`nalu_inp_linear_solvers` for more details.